 :

-Alternatively, add the following configuration in DefaultEngine.ini
+Alternatively, you can add the following configuration to DefaultEngine.ini

 :